NRCHKB/node-red-contrib-homekit-bridged/.github/ISSUE_TEMPLATE/bug_report.md

 title: "[Bug]: "
 labels: 'bug :bug:'
 assignees: ''
 ---

+NOTE: for setup help, general "how do I use this?", or other simple things, please use [Discussions](https://github.com/NRCHKB/node-red-contrib-homekit-bridged/discussions).
+Issues are reserved for feature requests, bugs, and security issues in the code.

 **Describe the bug**
 A clear and concise description of what the bug is.